 An important data structure to define is a Node class.
-A Node is like a Vertex, but it is more than just a simple point (pair of coords) - it is represents a state in the search space.
+A Node is like a Vertex, but it is more than just a simple pair of coordinates - it is represents a state in the search space, including the path to it.
 As such, a Node has a pointer to the parent from which it was generated (except the start state, which has no parent).
 A node also records the depth in the search tree (i.e. path length from the start).
-Furthermore, nodes may have additional information, such as heuristic values (estimated distance to goal, for GREEDY search).
+Furthermore, nodes may have additional information, such as heuristic value (estimated distance to goal, for GBFS).